johSchm/deep-hybrid-greedy-scheduling-model/README.md

 ## Installation

-We suggest creating a virtual environment via
+We suggest to create a virtual environment first via
 ```
 python -m venv venv
 ```
 and install the required packagees with
 ```
 venv/bin/python -m pip install -r requirements.txt
 ```

 ## Structure